Milky stock. Knobby bones. Fatty meat. Chewy tendon. Korean Oxtail Soup, or Kkori Gomtang, is the big pot of cozy that will point you towards home.

 - 4 green onions, chopped

-- 4 oz or large handful Dangmyeon (Korean sweet potato noodle), presoaked in cold water (optional)
+- 4 oz Dangmyeon (Korean sweet potato noodle) *large handful, optional

 Instructions

-- Drain bloody water and rinse bones.
+- Drain.
+Drain the bloody water.
 Return bones to the pot.
-Cover with cold water.
+Rinse and cover with cold water. kimchi, and a bowl of green onion.
+Enjoy!

 Notes